 The struggle for control of Kanauj and northern India between the Gurjara-Pratiharas and the Palas, as well the Rashtrakuta dynasty of the Deccan, swung this way and that throughout 9th and into the 10th centuries.

 By the end of the 10th century, the situation was changing.
 The Rashtrakuta dynasty collapsed in 973, by which time Gurjara power was also on the wane.
 The Paramas of Malwa, another Rajput dynasty, rose to power at this time to cover a large part of northwestern India.

 In the early 11th century, new attacks by Islamic armies, now from central Asia rather than the Middle East, began.
 They ranged deep into the Ganges plain, and wrought immense destruction on well-known Hindu centres.
 They sacked the city of Kanauj and destroyed Gurjara power.
 New Rajput powers rose to meet this challenge, notably the Chauhanas and the Chandellas, and also to contest control of northern India amongst themselves.
 None rose to the position the Gurjara-Pratiharas had held.

 Being further away from the rising Islamic states of central Asia, Pala power outlasted that of the Gurjaras, but it rapidly collapsed in the 12th century.

 In northwestern India, the Rajput kingdoms remained a force to be reckoned with.
 The new Muslim power in India, the Delhi sultanate, never succeeded in completely subduing them.
-They had a much closer relationship to the Moghul emperors, who, although Muslim, relied on them for their support and assistance, and came to be bound to them by multiple family ties.
+They had a much closer relationship to the Mughal emperors, who, although Muslim, relied on them for their support and assistance, and came to be bound to them by multiple family ties.
 So far as their own territories were concerned, they were left them very much in charge of their own affairs.